 |Jan.
 25, 2018||30,000 ThankYou points if you spend $3,000 in first 3 months|

 Keep in mind that the increased sign-up bonuses often come with higher spend requirements.
 To receive the 80,000-point bonus, cardholders must spend $4,000 in the first three months, compared to $3,000 for the 30,000-point bonus.

 Who is eligible for the sign-up bonus?

-The Citi Premier sign-up bonus is only available to new cardholders who have not had a Citi Rewards+®, Citi ThankYou® Preferred, Citi ThankYou® Premier/Citi Premier® or Citi Prestige® card opened or closed in the past 24 months.
+The Citi Premier sign-up bonus is only available to new cardholders who have not had a Citi Rewards+® Card, Citi ThankYou® Preferred Card, Citi ThankYou Premier/Citi Premier® Card or Citi Prestige® Card opened or closed in the past 24 months.

-In general, travel redemptions are the best use of Citi ThankYou points, and – if you want to squeeze the most value out of your points – redeeming them for airfare through the Citi ThankYou portal is your best bet.
-Through April 10, 2021, Citi Premier card members get a 25% boost on their points when they redeem them this way, so 60,000 bonus points can get you $750 worth of airfare.
+In general, travel redemptions are the best use of Citi ThankYou points, and – if you want to squeeze the most value out of your points – redeeming them for gift cards or airfare through the Citi ThankYou portal is your best bet.

-Citi gives you plenty of other choices for redeeming ThankYou points – including gift cards, merchandise and cash back – but most of these are a poor value, worth less than 1 cent per point.
+Citi gives you plenty of other choices for redeeming ThankYou points – including merchandise and cash back – but many of these are a poor value, worth less than 1 cent per point.

 Citi Premier card redemption options

-Citi also has several airline partners that you can transfer points to at a 1:1 ratio (with the exception of JetBlue).
-It’s possible to stretch your points further with a point transfer, since you can look for values within each airline partner’s redemption chart.
+Citi also has several airline partners that you can transfer points to at a 1:1 ratio (except for JetBlue).
+It’s possible to stretch your points further with a point transfer since you can look for value within each airline partner’s redemption chart.
 Unfortunately, the options are slightly limited, consisting mostly of small overseas airlines:

 Citi Premier card transfer options